zonglab/scNanoSeq/4_CNV/README.md

 ## Additional Information

 We've also updated the critical CN calling script, `process.R`, which is available as `modified_process.R` for enhanced performance.
-Please note that we have removed the part for clustering and modified the output names to be more ordered and meaningful.
+Please note that we have removed the part for clustering and modified the output names that separates from the original Ginkgo pipeline.
-However, this will not be compatible with the downstream analysis of Ginkgo pipeline.